panzerdp/dmitripavlutin.com/content/posts/079-react-usecallback/index.md

 *"Every callback function should be memoized to prevent useless re-rendering of child components which use the callback function"* is the reasoning of his teammates.

-This statement is far from truth.
+This statement is far from the truth.
 Moreover, such usage of `useCallback()` makes the component slower, harming the performance.

 In this post, I'm going to explain how to use correctly `useCallback()`.